roboflow/inference/docs/inference_helpers/inference_sdk.md

   to utilise internet connection more efficiently (but for the price of images manipulation / transcoding).
   If model registry endpoint is available (mode `v1`) - model input size information will be used, if not:
   `default_max_input_size` will be in use.
+- `max_concurrent_requests` - max number of concurrent requests that can be started
+- `max_batch_size` - max number of elements that can be injected into single request (in `v0` mode - API only support a single image in payload for the majority of endpoints - hence in this case, value will be overriden with `1` to prevent errors)

 ## FAQs